 1969 BSA Mixte

-This bike for sale is a deep blue lady’s 1969 BSA.
+SOLD!
+This bike is a deep blue lady’s 1969 BSA.
 The Birmingham Small Arms Company Limited is more known for its fantastic vintage motorcycles but they once made bicycles as well!

 This bike caught my eye because it did not have the usual north road handlebars but something BSA referred to as “all-rounder bend” – a bit straighter than most British 3 speeds.
 The deep blue color and guns on the head badge were just too cool to pass up.

 This bike was taken completely apart (see picture), greased and reassembled with new tires tubes and cables.